On this page

-Young people from marginalised families are in greater risk of marginalisation, but about half of the 18-24-year age group that are socially marginalised come from average middle-class homes with parents who have an education, employment, and no experience of abuse, crime, mental illness, etc.
+Young people from marginalised families are at greater risk of marginalisation, but about half of the age group of 18-24 years that are socially marginalised come from average middle-class homes with parents who have an education, employment and no experience of abuse, crime, mental illness, etc.

-The number of NEETs has been rising since the financial crisis and has now stabilised at a higher level than before the crisis:
+The number of young people not in education, employment or training (NEETs) has increased since the financial crisis and has now stabilised at a higher level than before the crisis.

-The number of homeless people has been rising.
-In 2017, Vive national homeless survey indicated that the number of young homeless people in particular is rising.
-However, the 2019 Vive national homeless survey indicates a minor decrease in the number of homeless people in Denmark, which may be the result of uncertainty in the registration of homeless people.
-Thus, Vive concludes that the number of homeless people has begun to stagnate.
+The number of homeless people has increased.
+In 2017, the VIVE national homeless survey indicated that the number of young homeless people in particular is rising.
+However, the 2019 VIVE national homeless survey indicates a minor decrease in the number of homeless people in Denmark, which may be the result of uncertainty in the registration of homeless people.
+Thus, VIVE concludes that the number of homeless people has begun to stagnate.

 The number of children and young people with mental illness is rising.
 A 2017 report from the Danish Health Authority shows that the number of young people in the 0-18-year age group with anxiety, depression, eating disorders, or ADHD has tripled between 2006 and 2016 (Danish Health Authority, 2017).

 |Persons||10 367||14 683||21 700||27 273||29 888||32 625|

 Furthermore, the National Health Profile from 2017 shows that 25% of the population felt stressed.
 Forty-one per cent of young women in the 16-24-year age group have stress or stress-related symptoms.